mrismanaziz/Reforestation/README.md

-## Child: Dad, make me a sandwich.
-Dad: Poof!
-You're a sandwich.
+## Why does a chicken coop only have two doors?
+Because if it had four doors it would be a chicken sedan.